deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - The virtual machine startup policy (`.spec.runPolicy`) must be set to one of the following values: `AlwaysOnUnlessStoppedManually`, `AlwaysOn`.
 - The [Fencing mechanism](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/040-node-manager/cr.html#nodegroup-v1-spec-fencing-mode) must be enabled on nodes running the virtual machines.

+If the Fencing mechanism is not enabled, ColdStandby does not work: when a node becomes unavailable, the virtual machine is not started on another node.
+It stays on the current one and resumes operation together with it.

 Let's see how it works on the example: